absmach/fluxmq/web/content/docs/reference/configuration-reference.md

 Notes on current implementation:

+- FluxMQ supports multiple Raft replication groups.
+Queues can be assigned to a group via `queues[].replication.group` (empty means the default group).
-- FluxMQ currently runs a single Raft group for all queues.
-Group membership comes from the configured peer list (and the local node).
-- `replication_factor` and `min_in_sync_replicas` are accepted in config but do not currently limit membership or override Raft quorum rules.
+- Group membership still comes from the configured peer list(s). `replication_factor` and `min_in_sync_replicas` are accepted in config but do not currently limit membership or override Raft quorum rules.

+### Raft Groups (Per-Queue Sharding)

+Use `cluster.raft.groups` to configure multiple independent replication groups.

+Key rules:

+- A `default` group is always required when Raft is enabled.
+- Non-default groups must define their own `bind_addr` and `peers` (and typically a dedicated `data_dir`).
+- If `cluster.raft.auto_provision_groups` is `true`, groups referenced by queues can be created on demand using derived defaults.

 ## Webhooks